mpi4py/mpi4py/docs/source/usrman/tutorial.rst

   If mpi4py is built against a CUDA-aware MPI, CUDA GPU arrays can be passed to the upper-case methods as long as they have a ``__cuda_array_interface__`` attribute compliant with the standard specification.
 Moreover, only C- or Fortran- contiguous CUDA arrays are supported.
+It is important to note that GPU buffers must be fully ready before any MPI routines operate on them to avoid race condition.
+This can be ensured by synchronizing using your array library's synchronization API. mpi4py does not have access to any CUDA functionality and thus cannot perform this operation automatically for users.

 Running Python scripts with MPI